 The Research Bazaar 2018 Conference is being held on the 20th and 21st of February 2019.

 *Please note that this schedule is tentative only at this stage and will be subject to change.

-The event schedule is still being organised, but here are examples of what’s on at ResBaz 2019.
+Here are examples of what’s on at ResBaz 2019: